niksy/forma-dialog/README.md

 -   Best accessibility practices baked in
 -   Tab and focus lock on tabbable elements inside dialog
 -   Flexible styling
+-   Sets `aria-hidden` on all sibling and ancestor elements except for the currently active dialog which traps the virtual cursor inside the dialog

 **[Try it now!](https://codesandbox.io/s/basic-example-k7zml)**